mrakgr/The-Spiral-Language/readme.md

     | _ => !!!!ArrayCreate(`t, size)
 ```

 `typecase` unification has some differences from top-down unification.
-Rather than being strict, it unifies records loosely similarly to regular record patterns, meaning that it only checks whether they keys in the pattern are present.
+Rather than being strict, it unifies records loosely similarly to regular record patterns, meaning that it only checks whether the keys in the pattern are present.
 Since there are no keys, it just checks whether the type is a record.

-`record_type_map` is a built in that maps over the elements of a type record.
+`record_type_map` is a built-in that maps over the elements of a type record.
 Unlike in the top-down, in the bottom-up segment it is possible to use `forall` freely on the term level.
 Writing `fun k => forall v. =>` is somewhat awkward, but is is necessary because the key is a term while the value is a type.

 On the last line instead of ```!!!!ArrayCreate(`t, size)``` it would have been possible to use ```array.create `t size```.
 In fact, `array.create` is a straightforward binding to this built in op.